 The fibre ropes shall be manufactured as per AS 4142.2 or equivalent National or International Standard and tested as per AS 4143.1 or equivalent National or International Standard.

 NOTE: For information on care and safe usage of fibre ropes, refer to AS 4142.1.

-Fibre ropes that have been certified by AMSA recognised Ship Classification Society shall be deemed to comply with this National Standard.
+Fibre ropes that have been certified by a recognised organisation shall be deemed to comply with this National Standard.